 With other values of field amplitude at the edge of the antenna aperture, the form of the ADP and its parameters may differ significantly from the theoretical ones presented in this Recommendation.

-In absence of any other information, a simplified antenna pattern fitting with the theoretical main lobe and a mask in other directions may be considered for sharing and compatibility studies with radar systems.
-Peak or average masks are recommended for doing such studies with respectively single or multiple interferers.
-The mask departs at break point issued from theoretical pattern and decreases over sidelobes down to a floor mask to represent antenna far side lobes and back lobes, as described in § 2.1.3.
+In the absence of any other information, a simplified antenna pattern fitting with the theoretical main lobe and a mask in other directions may be considered for sharing and compatibility studies with radar systems.
+Peak or average masks are recommended for doing such studies with single or multiple interferers respectively.
+The mask departs at break point from theoretical pattern and decreases over sidelobes down to a floor mask to represent antenna far side lobes and back lobes, as described in § 2.1.3.

 If real radar antenna patterns are available, then those should be digitized and used.